gsa12/Car_Controller/README.md

 A small repo with all the code developed for my autonomous car project!!
 Below there's basic information about the file/folder scheme of this repository.

 ---

 For the python code there are two folders:
-- client_src, the folder where the students should get their code from;
+- *client_src, the folder where the students should get their code from*;
 - server_src, the folder where there is the code that's being run in the raspberry pi;

 For the arduino code there's only one folder: